mike-school-projects/reading-notes/README.md

 2. Earn it
 3. Anything is possible

+A quote that I just googled:
+> “Continuous effort– not strength or intelligence – is the key to unlocking our potential.    --Winston Churchill

 [Link to my portfolio](https://github.com/mikeshen7)

 [^1]: Consulant for stuff I want to consult on.
 Not necessarily what you want to be consulted on.